EvgheniAnachii/simple-note-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.

+In order to start this project locally, you have to:
+1. Install nodeJs on you machine
+2. Install all needed dependencies by running `npm install` from project's root location

 ## Available Scripts

 In the project directory, you can run: